The young composer and conductor Anton Lubchenko, born in 1985, is valued by critics all over the world for his extraordinary musicality.

 In 2010, at the age of 25 years, Anton Lubchenko became the youngest artistic director and chief conductor in the history of Russia, heading the State Academic Opera and Ballet Theater of the Republic of Buryatia in Ulan-Ude.
 In 2013 he was appointed General Director, Artistic Director and Chief Conductor of the newly built State Primorsky Opera and Ballet Theatre in Vladivostok.
 There, it was his task to create a new symphony orchestra, choir, ballet and ensemble of opera singers.

 Since 2015, Anton Lubchenko is composer in residence for the annual ball at Dresden’s Semperoper.
-Also, in 2019, for the 5th time in a row, his music is performed by the Staatskapelle Dresden.
+On the occasion of the premieres of his compositions, he conducted the Staatskapelle Dresden.

 Since 2016, he is the official composer for Lenfilm (St. Petersburg), the oldest film studio in Russia.
 Until now Anton Lubchenko has created the music for 5 feature movies.

-The list of his engagements is impressive, and includes the following:
+The list of his other engagements is impressive, and includes the following:

 - In 2015, his opera Doctor Zhivago, based on the world-famous novel by Boris Pasternak, had its world premiere under the composer’s baton at the Theater Regensburg, Germany, to much critical acclaim.
 Later, that year, the opera was also performed at the State Primorsky Theatre, Vladivostok.